Protect Your Adsense Earnings By Preventing Invalid Clicks

 3. Add Cloudflare protection

-If your site is not using Cloudflare, you should really consider using it.
+If your site doesn’t use Cloudflare, you should consider using it.

 It’s quite easy to set up.
 You only need to change your DNS settings and add a few page rules for WordPress.